 Digital (TVs/Tablet/etc.): Digital advertisements have the ability to catch people’s eyes with moving graphics or interactive experiences.

 WiFi: Many airports now offer free WiFi, thanks to advertising.
 Businesses can place their ads on WiFi landing pages.

-Benches/Shelters: Some airports also allow benches and bus/tram shelters to have advertising on them either with posters or wraps.
+Benches/Shelters: Some airports also allow benches and bus/tram shelters to advertise on them, either with posters or wraps.